ITAM-vs-CSAM

 Verifying the identity of each device is also important because some organizations don’t realize that entering an incorrect password multiple times can leave behind evidence showing exactly which passwords were tried (e.g., if someone enters “password” repeatedly).
 By sending multiple requests for authentication (at least three), CSAM can help ensure that only authorized people are accessing the network through their devices.

-Automated tools then scan these discovered devices for any known vulnerabilities on the asset that may put it at risk of future attack.
+Automated tools then scan these discovered devices for any known vulnerabilities — such as misconfigurations, expired SSL certificates, and unauthorized access points — that may put it at risk of future attack.
 This is recorded in a dashboard format and presented to you so you can see which assets are at risk, what the risk level is and when it was last scanned.

 ITAM vs CSAM: Which is a better investment?

 But the present dynamic IT environment cannot survive just with a simple CSAM or ITAM solution.
 It needs the best of both worlds to keep organizations safe from all kinds of attacks.
+For a vendor-level look at how asset visibility platforms differ in practice, see our Virima vs Axonius comparison.
 But before we get into that discussion, let us take a closer look at both.

 ITAM vs CSAM – Similarities